-- 1. Temporarily move computer, if possible, five to 10 feet from the Modem Router.
-Close the wireless utility, and reopen it.
-If the correct network name now appears under "Available Networks", you may have a range or interference problem.
-Please see the suggestions discussed in the section titled "Placement of your N1 Wireless Modem Router" of this User Manual. - 2.
-Using a computer that is connected to the Modem Router via a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
-This setting is found on the Modem Router's wireless "Channel and SSID" configuration page.
+1. Temporarily move computer, if possible, five to 10 feet from the

+2. Using a computer that is connected to the Router via a network cable (as opposed to wirelessly), ensure that "Broadcast SSID" is enabled.
+This setting is found on the Router's wireless "Channel and SSID" configuration page.